Mountain Leader Info

 • Dublin & Wicklow Mountains

-The Mountain Leader scheme integrates experience, training and assessment in what could be challenging and testing conditions in mountainous country.
+Mountain Leader integrates experience, training and assessment in what could be challenging and testing conditions in mountainous country.

 Exclusions